Differential/meteor-mobile-cookbook/iOS/Debugging.md

 - Running `meteor run ios` will launch the simulator but not xcode.
 This was very flaky for me as the sim opened up a iPhone 4S, and it was a pain to switch to 5S or 6 every time.
 Also, HCR or re-running the app entirely, sometimes did not pick up changes.
 Running `meteor run ios-device` seemed to work more reliably, with the added bonus of seeing log messages in the Xcode terminal.

 - If you are doing iOS Cordova debugging and have the Safari Develop Menu enabled, you can access the currently active session through the built-in Safari Web Inspector.
 To activate, go to Develop -> (iPad || iPhone) Simulator (normally, the third menu item) and click the active session you want to connect to.
 Voila!

+- If you are getting stuck on the splash screen (or a white screen if you have no splash screen), try running the simulator with an extra switch: `meteor --production`.
+(From this issue: https://github.com/raix/push/issues/21)